Last Updated on March 6, 2021 by Julia Wilson

 - Medications to dissolve the blood clot (thrombolytics).

-- Anticoagulant therapy such as heparin or aspirin to thin the blood and help stop additional blood clots forming.
+- Anticoagulant therapy such as heparin or aspirin to thin the blood and help stop additional blood clots from forming.

 - Glucose, insulin and in some cases, sodium bicarbonate to treat hyperkalemia.